 The Superior and Deluxe Houses are basically single-space huts on stilts, with a simple shower room out the back and a shaded porch out the front.
 We’d still be happy in these as they offer a little more privacy.

-Breakfast (included) is equally wide-ranging.
-Choose American-style (including eggs, bacon, sausages, tomatoes), Continental (fruit salad, breads, pastries) or Asian (rice soup with chicken or prawns, fruit salad).
-Or you can order individual dishes - muesli with fruit salad and yoghurt for the healthy, porridge for the patriotic, and pancakes for the kids.
+At breakfast, choose from American-style (including eggs, bacon, sausages, tomatoes), Continental (fruit salad, breads, pastries) or Asian (rice soup with chicken or prawns, fruit salad).
+Or you can order individual dishes - muesli with fruit salad and yoghurt for the healthy and pancakes for the kids.

-The a la carte lunch and dinner menu offers a good range of curries, including a delicious red-curried roast duck with coconut cream and a lamb shank in Penang curry.
+The a la carte lunch and dinner menu offers a good range of curries.
 We ordered a 'mild' tom yum goong soup with prawns, it was rather like a seafood broth - lovely and fresh.
 Some evenings, a seafood BBQ is laid on.

 If you (or your children) prefer to play safe, there's a choice of western dishes (lamb chops, DIY pizzas, classic pastas and even fish 'n' chips!), plus some unexpected salads (Caesar, Greek…).

-Drinks include a dangerously addictive banana-mango-strawberry smoothie, a vanilla shake and an iced mocha, as well as wines, champagnes and beers … not bad for a remote island.
+Drinks include a dangerously addictive banana-mango-strawberry smoothie, as well as wines, champagnes and beers … not bad for a remote island.

 Children (4-12 years), Teens (over 12)